MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 You can change the width and height of the report by choosing **Custom** in the **Type** field.

-If you want the background of the report to blend with the background colour of the Power BI FactBox control, set report background colour to *#FFFFFF*.
+If you want the background of the report to blend with the background colour of the Power BI FactBox control, set report background colour to *#FFFFFF* (white).

+> [!TIP]
+> Use the [!INCLUDE [prod_short](includes/prod_short.md)] theme file to build reports with the same colour styling as the [!INCLUDE [prod_short](includes/prod_short.md)] apps.
+For more information, see [Using the [!INCLUDE [prod_short](includes/prod_short.md)] report theme](across-how-use-financials-data-source-powerbi.md#theme).

-## <a name="using-reports-with-multiple-pages"></a>Using reports with multiple pages
+## <a name="reports-with-multiple-pages"></a>Reports with multiple pages

 With Power BI, you can create a single report with multiple pages.
 However, for reports that will display with list pages, we don't recommend that they have more than one page.
 The Power BI FactBox will only show the first page of your report.

-## <a name="naming-the-report"></a>Naming the report

-Give the report a name that contains the name of the list page associated with the report.
-For example, if the report is for the **Vendor** list page, include the word *vendor* somewhere in the name.

-This naming convention isn't a requirement.
-However, it makes selecting reports in [!INCLUDE[prod_short](includes/prod_short.md)] quicker.
-When the report selection page opens from a list page, it's automatically filtered based on the page name.
-This filtering is done to limit the reports that are displayed.
-Users can clear the filter to get a full list of reports available in Power BI.

 ## <a name="fixing-problems"></a>Fixing problems

-This section provides a workaround for the most typical problems that can occur when you create the Power BI report.
+This section provides instructions about how to fix problems that you might run into when trying to view a Power BI report for a list page in [!INCLUDE[prod_short](includes/prod_short.md)].

+### <a name="you-cant-see-the-power-bi-factbox-on-a-list-page"></a>You can't see the Power BI FactBox on a list page

+By default, the Power BI FactBox is hidden from view.
+To show the FactBox on a page, from the action bar, select **Actions** > **Display** > **Show/Hide Power BI Reports**.

-#### <a name="you-cant-see-a-report-on-the-select-report-page"></a>You can't see a report on the Select Report page
+### <a name="you-cant-see-the-report-in-the-select-report-pane"></a>You can't see the report in the Select Report pane

-It's probably because the report's name doesn't contain the name of the list page.
+It's probably because the report's name doesn't contain the name of the list page that's being shown.
 Clear the filter to get a full list of Power BI reports available.

-#### <a name="report-is-loaded-but-blank-not-filtered-or-filtered-incorrectly"></a>Report is loaded but blank, not filtered or filtered incorrectly
+### <a name="report-is-loaded-but-blank-not-filtered-or-filtered-incorrectly"></a>Report is loaded but blank, not filtered, or filtered incorrectly

 Verify that the report filter contains the right primary key.
 In most cases, this field is the **No.** field, but in the **G/L Entry** table, for example, you must use the **Entry No.** field.

-#### <a name="report-is-loaded-but-it-shows-a-page-you-didnt-expect"></a>Report is loaded, but it shows a page you didn't expect
+### <a name="report-is-loaded-but-it-shows-a-page-you-didnt-expect"></a>Report is loaded, but it shows a page you didn't expect

 Verify that the page you want displayed is the first page in your report.

-#### <a name="report-appears-with-an-unwanted-gray-boarder-or-its-too-small-or-too-large"></a>Report appears with an unwanted grey border, or it's too small or too large
+### <a name="report-appears-with-an-unwanted-gray-boarder-or-its-too-small-or-too-large"></a>Report appears with an unwanted grey border, or it's too small or too large

 Verify that the report size is set to 325 pixels x 310 pixels.
 Save the report, and then refresh the list page.